decentraland/documentation/content/creator/scenes/debugging/debug-in-preview.md

 If you open a second preview window on your machine, you will enter the scene with a different avatar.
 The avatars on both tabs will be able to see each other and interact, although currently they might have inconsistent names and wearables on.

+{{< hint warning >}}
-> Note: You can't open multiple tabs using the same account.
+**📔 Note**   You can't open multiple tabs using the same account.
 So if your URL has a hardcoded `PLAYER` parameter with the same string on multiple tabs, or you're connecting to Metamask on more than one tab, it won't be possible to load them all.
 Each simultaneous tab should load a different account.
+{{< /hint >}}

 If the scene uses the MessageBus to send messages between players, these will work between the different tabs.